jstayton/jquery-marcopolo/README.markdown

       }
     });

-At this point, two transformation occur in the HTML:
+At this point, two transformations occur in the HTML:

 1.  _autocomplete="off"_ is added to the input field to prevent the browser's autocomplete functionality from interfering.